 The Information Document is not a clinical practice guideline and does not make clinical practice recommendations.
 The Prostate Cancer Foundation of Australia (PCFA) and Cancer Council Australia (CCA) are currently developing clinical practice guidelines for PSA testing and management of test-detected prostate cancer (NHMRC Guidelines Register).
 These guidelines will supplement NHMRC’s work by providing further clinical guidance for doctors consulting with men about having a PSA test.
 PCFA-CCA’s guidelines will be developed using the NHMRC procedures and requirements to meet the 2011 NHMRC standard for clinical practice guidelines (the 2011 NHMRC Standard).
-The guidelines are estimated to be completed in December 2014.
+The guidelines are estimated to be completed in mid 2015.

 Prostate cancer screening in Australia

 Use of the PSA test to identify an individual’s risk of prostate cancer is not the same as population-based screening.
 Population-based screening is where a test is offered to all individuals in a target group, often defined by age, as part of an organised program.